 Jerk Chicken Wings

-Mash the ingredients together in a mortar and pestle until smooth, or place ingredients in a small food processor or blender and puree into a thick paste.
+- To make the jerk seasoning, mash all the ingredients except for the wings together in a mortar and pestle until smooth, or place ingredients in a small food processor or blender and puree into a thick paste.